 Push your limits and constantly strive to be your best possible version.

 4) You really have no control over others actions

-Most of the times we become so focused on changing our partners or situations but we forget that the only thing we have control over is our own selves and how we act.
+Most of the time we become so focused on changing our partners or situations but we forget that the only thing we have control over is our own selves and how we act.

-Once you are aware and in control of your own interactive patterns, you can practically asses what went wrong in the past and this can help you move on.
+Once you are aware and in control of your own interactive patterns, you can practically asses what went wrong in your painful past and this can help you let go and move on.

 5) Be concerned about only your opinion of yourself

 If you derive your happiness and worth from what people think of you, you are on very shaky ground because people’s opinions will keep changing.
 A person who is authentic and has self-integrity is very hard to manipulate.
 The more you are clear about your own value systems and beliefs and the more you live in your truth, the lesser would be your need to seek validation from outside.
 Nobody knows you better than you.